Triazine Coupling Reagents · Cl / BF₄ / PF₆

 Key Insight

-DMTMM·PF₆ outperforms HATU for on-DNA amidation conversion
+DMTMM·PF₆ shows higher conversion than HATU for on-DNA amidation

 Experimental Result